A Chief Brand Officer's Checklist for Getting the Cross Functional Team on the Same Page

 Every brand has assets they use over and over again, like business cards, presentation templates, and social media graphics.
 Instead of creating a new project for each use case, create a template once, and then give teammates access to make changes on their own.

-With Frontify’s Publisher, designers can create templates that are connected to approved assets, colors, and fonts.
+With Frontify’s Digital & Print Templates, designers can create templates that are connected to approved assets, colors, and fonts.
 Designers can define what parts of the template are frozen and what can be changed by the user, which helps ensure consistency.
 And designers can see who uses the templates, and how often, to make sure they’re being used properly.

 Templates can be stored in the Media Library, so teammates can easily find them to create their own on-brand assets, which can save designers days or even weeks throughout the year.